AGRI-DRY call for ASAPA abstracts

-The interest in traditional agriculture is a worldwide trend: as people reclaim their heritage, they increasingly turn to lessons learned by their ancestors about how to sustainability interact with their environment.
+The interest in traditional agriculture is a worldwide trend: as people reclaim their heritage, they increasingly turn to lessons learned by their ancestors about how to sustainably interact with their environment.

 The Horizon Europe-Marie Skłodowska-Curie Actions Doctoral Network AGRI-DRY aims to develop an interdisciplinary approach to traditional crop cultivation through the recognition of the complementary value of cultural heritage and sustainable living.

 AGRI-DRY is a four-year Horizon Europe Marie Skłodowska-Curie Actions Doctoral Network, funded by the European Commission and UKRI.
 The network is composed of 6 academic institutions from Spain, the United Kingdom, Italy, Denmark, Botswana and South Africa.
-AGRI-DRY will integrate leading researchers within this research field to recruit 10 doctoral candidates and offer them the unique opportunity to perform top-level and high impact research, whilst working to obtain a PhD.
+AGRI-DRY is integrating leading researchers within this research field and recruiting 10 doctoral candidates to offer them the unique opportunity to perform top-level and high impact research, whilst working to obtain a PhD.

 This project is coordinated by Universitat Pompeu Fabra and University of Glasgow.

-AGRI-DRY will train 10 doctoral candidates in new interdisciplinary approaches to examine three interlinked research questions:
+AGRI-DRY is training 10 doctoral candidates in new interdisciplinary approaches to examine three interlinked research questions:

 Our emphasis is on drylands, using the Mediterranean Basin, North Africa and the Sahara, and Southern Africa as our main geographic focus.